 5. Utilization Management Data.
 Pursuant to OAC rules 5160-58-01.1 and 5160-26-03.1, the MCOP is required to submit information on prior authorization requests as directed by ODM.
-ODM requires information on prior authorization requests to be submitted in an electronic data file formats pursuant to the Utilization Management Tracking Database: Prior Authorization File and Submission Specifications document.
+As specified in Appendix T, Chart of Deliverables, ODM requires information on prior authorization requests to be submitted in an electronic data file formats pursuant to the Utilization Management Tracking Database: Prior Authorization File and Submission Specifications document.
+ODM also requires a Prior Auth (Rx) Statistics Report (Quarterly Prior Auth Statistics Report) as specified in Appendix T, Chart of Deliverables.